Member: Rosa Korpela

 Members: Jenny Law, Lotta Uusitalo

 Motherhood is an intense and at times challenging experience, leading to some mothers with small children experiencing mental health problems.
 In many cases these mothers will find help from their immediate surroundings.
 But for some, such help is hard to come by, and may come with stigma and shame.
-Lightning Hero wants to be a safe platform for these mothers who would normally fall through the cracks, offering them support from other experienced mothers as and when they need it.
-With Lightning Hero, the goal is for no mother to be left behind.
+HELLO THERE wants to be a safe platform for these mothers who would normally fall through the cracks, offering them support from other experienced mothers as and when they need it.
+With HELLO THERE, the goal is for no mother to be left behind.

 Young people of immigrant backgrounds experience a higher drop-out rate from education, a lower rate of participation in higher education & STEM, and often face demotivating hardships in their careers.
 YEPP Ry is working to change this by being a one-stop centre for immigrant parents to register their children aged 9 to 18 into a variety of meaningful activities intended to help them thrive.
 The association will offer one-to-one mentoring for children to inspire them to aspire for excellence & professionalism, and a variety of club activities in science, sports & wellbeing, art & creativity, and political & civic engagement designed to empower these youths to reach their full potential.